 I know it’s tempting to dive right in and start working on your examinations, and opening statements and closing arguments.
-But you really should do yourself a favor and take a week or two to really understand the case and get clear on where you want to go with your case.
+But your team really should do itself a favor and take a week or two to really understand the case and get clear on the approach you want to take.

 Litigators are often told to create a roadmap.
 So that’s exactly what I’m going to recommend to you.

 When you are driving to a new destination, you’ll likely pull up a map on your phone.
 Your map app can show you the full route you’ll be taking.
 It won’t show every single curve in every road, or tell you if there’s a pothole you’ll need to steer around.
 But, it’ll give you a good idea of how to get to where you want to go.

 Similarly, a trial roadmap lets your team (and your judge/audience) know where you’re going with your case.